deverte/awesome-science/README.md

 - [LaTeX](https://www.latex-project.org/) - De facto standard for the publication of scientific documents.

 # Contributing
 Your assistance will be very helpful.
-Let's build *awesome-science* together!
+Let's build *Awesome Science* together!

 For contributing you can write to project's [Issues](https://github.com/deverte/awesome-science/issues) or to [Discord](https://discord.gg/Fc9u6yEzRH) chat.